Illustration of a residential townhouse in central London

 Daily Reflection

 Each morning begins grounded and intentional.
-We gather to read from daily reflection literature, setting a mindful tone that carries through the day’s therapeutic work.
+We gather to read from daily reflection literature, setting a mindful tone that carries through the day’s activities.

 Process Group